 Club Manager – 2018 – present

-Bec has a background in Business Management, Marketing and Development.
-Having studied Business Management at Charles Sturt University, Contemporary Arts at UTAS and Event Management at Adelaide University, Bec brings an eclectic group skills and experiences to this role.
+Bec has a background in Business Management, Marketing and Community Development.
+Having studied Business Management at Charles Sturt University, Contemporary Arts at UTAS and Event Management at Adelaide University, Bec brings an eclectic set of skills and experiences to this role.
 Bec has worked in community development since 2001 working in State Government, Local Government and Not for Profit sectors.
 She has held senior management and chief executive roles in the Not for Profit sector since 2007, leading complicated change management and industry growth.

 2018 – Board Members

 Acting President – Jon Erwin